*** Original Article ***

 Get in touch with the doctor defamation legal team at Kelly / Warner Law today.
 You have more legal options than you realize.

-To use the parlance of our time: anti-Revenge porn laws have gone viral.
-Most states in the union have a revenge porn bill in the conception-to-ratification new law pipeline, and now it looks like Japan and Canada are getting in on the revenge porn bill action.
+Anti-Revenge porn laws have gone viral.
+Most states in the union have a bill in the draft-to-ratification pipeline.
+Even Japan and Canada are crafting and passing revenge porn laws.

 Quickly, Refresh My Memory, What Is Revenge Porn?

-Revenge porn is the hot Internet law topic du jour.
+Revenge porn is the Internet law topic du jour.
 So, what is it?
-Basically, it describes the act of jilted ex-lovers posting private sans raiment selfies of former paramours online — without said paramours consent or knowledge.
+Basically, it describes the act of jilted ex-lovers posting intimate selfies of former paramours — without said paramours consent or knowledge.

 In some instances, images or videos are used to humiliate or destroy professional reputations.
 In other instances, less stable – often dangerous — people use the threat of revenge porn to blackmail partners into continuing a bad relationship.